ralna/spral/doc/Fortran/rutherford_boeing.rst

    :p rb_read_options options [in]: Options for reading matrix (see
       :f:type:`rb_read_options`).
    :p integer inform [out]: Exit status, see :ref:`table below <exit_status>`.
+   :o integer matrix_type [out]: Type of matrix to write, one of the values
+      defined in :f:mod:`spral_matrix_util`.
+Note that RB files do not distguish between symmetric positive-definite and symmetric indefinite matrices, so the latter matrix type is used for type code `'s'`.
    :o character(len=3) type_code [out]: The three letter type code from the
       file (see :ref:`table <type_code>`).
    :o character(len=72) title [out]: Title field of file.